Form Editor

 The width and height of the root component in a UI file determine the size of the component.
 You can reuse components, such as buttons, in different sizes in other UI files and design UIs for use with different device profiles, screen resolution, or screen orientation.
 The component size might also be zero (0,0) if its final size is determined by property bindings.

 To experiment with different component sizes, enter values in the Override Width and Override Height fields (1) on the toolbar.
-The changes are displayed in the Form Editor view (2) and in the States view (3), but the property values are not changed permanently in the UI file.
+The changes are displayed in the 2D view (2) and in the States view (3), but the property values are not changed permanently in the UI file.
 You can permanently change the property values in the Properties view (4).

 Specifying Canvas Size